OlivierLD/processing/java/libraries/io/examples/remote.debug/RemoteDebug.md

 This machine and the Raspberry PI need to be on a network where they can see each other.

 On the remote debugger, upload the folder `application.linux-armv6h`, and open it in your IDE.
-Make sure the libraries in the `lib` folder are associated with your classpath (this opration depends on the IDE you are using, IntelliJ, Eclipse, NetBeans..., they all have a different way to do this).
+Make sure the libraries in the `lib` folder are associated with your classpath (this operation depends on the IDE you are using, IntelliJ, Eclipse, NetBeans..., they all have a different way to do this).

 For me, the project looks like this in IntelliJ: